Williamson County Property Tax Guide

 • Where can I find what I owe in property taxes online?

-• The local taxing units or the county tax collector sends out tax bills via mail beginning on October 1st of each year.
-Still, you can also work directly with a tax professional who can determine what you owe, as well as guide you through any protest proceedings.
+• Tax bills are mailed by the county tax collector or the Williamson County Tax Office starting October 1st each year.
+Still, you can also work directly with a tax professional who can determine what you owe as well as guide you through any protest proceedings.

 • How do homestead exemptions work in Williamson County?

-• The general homestead exemption in Williamson County can reduce the taxable value of your property by 20%, representing a significant reduction in your annual payments.
+• Williamson County homestead exemption can reduce the taxable value of your property by 20%, representing a significant reduction in your annual payments.

 • Who qualifies for a homestead exemption in Williamson County?